aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.drawing/shape/_index.md

 ## Shape class

 Represents an object in the drawing layer, such as an AutoShape, textbox, freeform, OLE object, ActiveX control, or picture.
+To learn more, visit the [Working with Shapes](https://docs.aspose.com/words/net/working-with-shapes/) documentation article.

 Using the [Shape](./) class you can create or modify shapes in a Microsoft Word document.